timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 The shard lease controller is responsible for detecting instance failures based on the `Lease` objects that every shard maintains.
 Like in the study project implementation, it watches all shard `Leases` and determines the state of each shard following the conditions in [@tbl:shard-states].
-When a shard becomes uncertain, it tries to acquire the `Lease` to ensure connectivity with the API server.
+When a shard becomes uncertain, the shard lease controller tries to acquire the `Lease` to ensure connectivity with the API server.
-Only if the controller can acquire the `Lease` is the shard considered unavailable and removed from partitioning.
+Only if it can acquire the `Lease` is the shard considered unavailable and removed from partitioning.
-I.e., all shards in states ready, expired, and uncertain are considered available and included in partitioning.
+I.e., all shards in states ready, expired, and uncertain are available for object assignments.
 Orphaned `Leases` are garbage collected by the shard lease controller.
 For increased observability, the shard lease controller writes the determined state to the `alpha.sharding.timebertt.dev/state` label on the respective `Lease` objects.
 [@studyproject]